mixologee/tirvandor/homebrewery-files/dmg-homebrewery.md

 - **Tools:** Runic transcription kit

 ### Background & History
-Elminster's name is a deliberate joke—his parents were adventurers who thought naming their son after a famous wizard would bring him luck.
+Veridian's name honors Archmage Veridian Starweaver—his parents were scribes who hoped naming their son after the famous University wizard would bring him luck.
 It worked; he's become one of the foremost scholars of runic magic in Thaldros, able to read inscriptions that have baffled others for centuries.

 His specialty is pre-Worldrend text, the ancient scripts that were used before the world was torn apart.
 He's spent sixty years collecting rubbings, copying inscriptions, and developing translation methods.
 His crowning achievement is a partial dictionary of the Elder Script, the language used by the civilization that caused the Worldrend.